yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 # Implementing a Custom Mirror Data Source

-GigaSpaces has a built in [Hibernate Space Persistency](./hibernate-space-persistency.html) implementation which is a `SpaceSynchronizationEndpoint` extension.
+XAP has a built in [Hibernate Space Persistency](./hibernate-space-persistency.html) implementation which is a `SpaceSynchronizationEndpoint` extension.
 You can implement your own Mirror very easily to accommodate your exact needs.
 See example below:

 {% togglecloak id=custom %}{% color #88aed2 %}Show code...{% endcolor %}{% endtogglecloak %}
 {% gcloak custom %}